cosinekitty/astronomy/README.md

 - Determines apparent visual magnitudes of all the supported celestial bodies.

-- Predicts dates of planetary conjunctions, oppositions, perihelia, and aphelia.
+- Predicts dates of planetary conjunctions, oppositions, and apsides.

 - Predicts dates of Venus' peak visual magnitude.